heodol/NewyorkCoin/README.md

 600,000+: 10,000 NewYorkCoin

-### Wow plz make newyorkcoind/newyorkcoin-cli/newyorkcoin-qt
+### Overview plz make newyorkcoind/newyorkcoin-cli/newyorkcoin-qt

   The following are developer notes on how to build NewYorkCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.